jip42/usernameChecker/README.md

 # usernameChecker
-python script to check username availability.
+a simple python script to check username availability for YouTube.
+I used the requests and win10toast libraries for this.